 HTTPS is a network protocol used in the World Wide Web.
 It is responsible for encrypting data between the user’s browser and the website they are visiting.
 It also protects sensitive information, such as credit card numbers and banking details.

 Using HTTPS is important for businesses, especially those that handle personal information.
 Not only does it keep customers’ information safe, it prevents attackers from stealing it.
-For example, if your website handles credit card auto-fills, using HTTPS is critical.
+For example, using HTTPS is critical if your website handles credit card auto-fills.

 In addition to protecting users’ information, it also improves search engine rankings.
 Search engines will give you a slight boost if you have a secure site.